Key Takeaways

 Budget Constraints and Options

-Resistance Bands: Affordable and versatile.
+Resistance Bands: Affordable and highly versatile.

-Dumbbells: Great for strength training.
+Dumbbells: A staple for strength training.

 Key Features of Functional Equipment